 Under NEPA regulations, a cooperating agency is any Federal agency, other than the lead agency, which has jurisdiction by law or special expertise with respect to any environmental impact involved in a proposed project or project alternative.
 Under CEQA and the CEQA Guidelines, a trustee agency is a State agency that has jurisdiction by law over natural resources that are held in trust for the people of the State of California, and a responsible agency is a public agency, other than the lead agency, which has discretionary approval responsibility for reviewing, carrying out, or approving elements of a project.
 For the Meek's Bay Restoration Project, the U.S. Army Corps of Engineers and U.S. Fish and Wildlife Service are Federal cooperating agencies.
 While the U.S. Environmental Protection Agency has review authority, it is not considered a cooperating agency.
 The California Department of Fish and Wildlife and California State Lands Commission are trustee agencies with jurisdiction over resources potentially affected by the project, and Caltrans, with discretionary approval for project activities within the SR 89 right-of-way, including the proposed replacement of the SR 89 bridge, is a responsible agency.
+Tahoe City Public Utility District (TCPUD) is also a responsible agency with discretionary approval over changes to infrastructure managed by TCPUD, including utility lines that cross Meeks Creek.
 Other responsible agencies, their jurisdictions, and approval authorities are listed below.